obnam-mirror/cliapp/doc/index.rst

 * certain options are common to all: ``--help``, ``--version``

 Programs like the above are often used as filters in a pipeline.
-The scaffoling to set up a command line parser, open each input file, read each line of input, etc, is the same in each program.
+The scaffolding to set up a command line parser, open each input file, read each line of input, etc, is the same in each program.
 Only the logic of what to do with each line differs.